 ‘Karloff turns killer in a horror-crammed thriller!’

-The Devil Commands is a 1941 American horror film directed by Edward Dmytryk (Captive Wild Woman; Bluebeard) from a screenplay by Robert Hardy Andrews and Milton Gunzburg, based on William Sloane’s novel The Edge of Running Water.
+The Devil Commands is a 1941 American science fiction horror film directed by Edward Dmytryk (Captive Wild Woman; Bluebeard) from a screenplay by Robert Hardy Andrews and Milton Gunzburg, based on William Sloane’s novel The Edge of Running Water.
 Produced and released by Columba Pictures, the film’s working title was The Devil Said Noand it was produced and released by Columbia Pictures.

-Boris Karloff, Richard Fiske, Amanda Duff and Anne Revere.
+The movie stars Boris Karloff, Richard Fiske, Amanda Duff and Anne Revere.

 The grief-stricken scientist becomes obsessed with redirecting his work into making contact with the dead and is not deterred by dire warnings from his daughter Anne (Amanda Duff), his research assistant Richard (Richard Fiske), or his colleagues that he is delving into forbidden areas of knowledge.